areyde/areyde.github.io/_pages/academic_work.md

 <h2>Miscellaneous</h2>

-<b>2016–2018</b>.
-For short periods of time, worked as an assistant and an engineer in the International Laboratory of Laser Micro- and Nanotechnologies, as well as a secretary in the Foreign Students office at <a href="https://en.itmo.ru/">ITMO University</a>.<br>
+<b>2017–2018</b>.
+For short periods of time, worked as an assistant and an engineer in the International Laboratory of Laser Micro- and Nanotechnologies, mostly helping with the writing of academic papers.<br>
-<b>2016</b>.
-Participated in the <a href="https://areyde.com/brics/">THE BRICS & Emerging Economies Universities Summit</a> as a representative of Russian students.
+<b>2016–2017</b>.
+Briefly worked as a secretary in the <a href="https://int.itmo.ru/en/departments/structure/17">International Students office</a> at <a href="https://en.itmo.ru/">ITMO University</a>.
+As part of this, participated in the meeting of <a href="https://en.itmo.ru/en/page/249/The_International_Council.htm">ITMO University’s International Council</a>, as well as the <a href="https://areyde.com/brics/">THE BRICS & Emerging Economies Universities Summit</a> as a representative of Russian students.